Moving Mesh with Streamline Upwind Petrov-Galerkin (MM-SUPG) Method for Time-dependent Convection-Dominated Convection-Diffusion Problems: Moving Mesh with Streamline Upwind Petrov-Galerkin (MM-SUPG) Method

-The MMPDE is a partial differential equation (also called the mesh PDE) that represents the physical PDE as a coordinate transformation problem.
-The MMPDE used in our work is given by
+The moving mesh PDE (MMPDE) method is developed by Huang et al. \cite{Huang_book} to find a new physical mesh by minimizing $I(\mathcal{T}_h)$, which is equivalent to the steepest descent method \cite{zhang}.
+The MMPDE is a partial differential equation (also called the mesh PDE) that is given by